 - Diagnostic and therapeutic applications of ultrasound

 Background and Current Work

 Dr. Ernest Feleppa has been a member of Riverside Research’s Lizzi Center for Biomedical Engineering since 1969 and is currently the Research Director of the group.
-He was the principal investigator of two, recently completed, major, multi-year projects that are funded by the National Institutes of Health (NIH) for applying advanced tissue-typing methods to imaging cancers in the prostate gland.
+He was the principal investigator of two recently completed, major, multi-year projects that are funded by the National Institutes of Health (NIH) for applying advanced tissue-typing methods to imaging cancers in the prostate gland.
 Currently, Dr. Feleppa is the principal investigator of a third major grant to detect metastatic cancer in lymph nodes.
 These lymph-node studies are based on an earlier, nine-year project that demonstrated the great potential value of our ultrasonic methods for detecting lymph-node cancers.
 He also serves as lead co-investigator on an NIH-funded project to identify cancerous thyroid nodules.
-Dr. Feleppa has authored or co-authored more than one hundred peer-reviewed articles in technical journals and several book chapters on biomedical ultrasound.
+Dr. Feleppa has authored and co-authored more than one hundred peer-reviewed articles in technical journals and several book chapters on biomedical ultrasound.
 He also is the co-inventor on numerous patents assigned to Riverside Research.

 Education, Awards, and Recognition

 Dr. Feleppa earned a BA in physics from Cornell University and a PhD in biophysics from Columbia University.
 He is the 2009 recipient of the Joseph H. Holms Award as a pioneer in basic science related to medical ultrasound.